BustByte/coronastatus/README.md

 Click on "Issues" in the menu above to see what we need help with.

+## How to launch the site in your country

+Adding a new language should be pretty straightforward.
+If you need help, you can always ask in the Telegram group chat or contact us by email.
+The following is needed in order to set up a new language:

+- Add language-specific fields to the config
+- In `app/locales` you have to add (follow filename convention of the files that are already there):
+  - A word list that is used for generating unique profile links.
+If the word list contains between 1000 and 10000 words, you should set `PASSCODE_LENGTH: 4` in the config.
+If it contains more than 10000 words, `PASSCODE_LENGTH: 3` should be sufficient.
+  - Translations for all the sentences in `en.json`.
+The keys are the same in all the `xx.json`-files, and the values are the translations.
+We recommend translating everything in the file first, and then testing the site in order to verify that the translations look ok in context.
+  - List of municipalities (we can help with this).
+  - List of postal code coordinates (we have a script for this).
+- Configure URL paths in `app/domain/urls`
+- Write a privacy statement in `app/views/privacy-statement`
+- You also need a domain (preferably `coronastatus.tld` if it is available), and a server to run the app on.
+We can assist you with setting this up.

 ## Start developing

 You can either install and run everything on your own machine or build a docker image and run the the local development environment using docker.
 Choose one of the ways below that fits best to you: